-22.6.4.7.
-Don't take Personal Gifts from Suppliers, Subcontractors, Grantees or Beneficiaries TDEA has adopted a zero tolerance policy on gifts and therefore, it is of overriding importance that procurement personnel should not be placed in a position where their actions may constitute or could be reasonably perceived as reflecting favorable treatment of an individual or entity by accepting offers of gifts, hospitality or other similar favors.
-Personnel should at all-time behave in a way that upholds the values, integrity and good reputation of TDEA and that never gives the impression of impropriety.
+Don't take Personal Gifts from Suppliers, Subcontractors, Grantees or BeneficiariesTDEA has adopted a zero-tolerance policy on gifts and therefore, it is of overriding importancethat procurement personnel should not be placed in a position where their actions may constitute or could be reasonably perceived as reflecting favorable treatment of an individualor entity by accepting offers of gifts, hospitality or other similar favors.
+Personnel should at all-time behave in a way that upholds the values, integrity and good reputation of TDEA and thatnever gives the impression of impropriety.

-Because of TDEA's zero tolerance policy regarding acceptance of gifts and hospitality, procurement or other personnel involved in any aspect of procurement are prohibited from accepting any gift including drinks, meals, tickets, hospitality, transportation, or any other form of benefits, even if it is in connection with an official working visit, from any person who would not have made the gift or provided hospitality if the personnel had not been working for TDEA regardless of the value and of whether the outside source is or is not soliciting business with the organization.
+Because of TDEA's zero tolerance policy regarding acceptance of gifts and hospitality, procurement or other personnel involved in any aspect of procurement are prohibited from accepting any gift including drinks, meals, tickets, hospitality, transportation, or any other formof benefits, even if it is in connection with an official working visit, from any person who wouldnot have made the gift or provided hospitality if the personnel had not been working for TDEAregardless of the value and of whether the outside source is or is not soliciting business with the organization.

 Exceptions to this rule are invitations to lunches, dinners, receptions, etc., from governments, funding sources, or other partner organizations that may be accepted when such invitations are part of TDEA personnel's official functions and in normal course of business.
-All items received from vendors, subcontractor, grantees or beneficiaries, even of nominal value, shall be reported to the HR Unit and returned to the vendor, subcontractor, grantee or beneficiary.
+All items received from vendors, subcontractor, grantees or beneficiaries, even of nominal value, shallbe reported to the HR Unit and returned to the vendor, subcontractor, grantee or beneficiary.

 TDEA's policy is generally to refuse to receive any gift that is more than nominal in value, or is given for the purpose of influencing an official TDEA duty.
-If an employee receives a gift more than nominal in value under circumstances where returning the gift or offering to pay for it may be an affront to the giver, the employee should report the gift immediately to his/her supervisor.
+If an employee receives a gift more than nominal in value under circumstances were returning the gift or offering to pay forit may be an affront to the giver, the employee should report the gift immediately to his/her supervisor.
 TDEA management shall determine the appropriate disposition for any such gift.

-22.6.4.8.
-Compliance by Vendors, Grantees, Subcontractors and Consultants
+22.6.4.6 Compliance by Vendors, Grantees, Subcontractors and Consultants